linkedin/ControlLLM/README.md

 ### Control LLM architecture
 ![control_llm_architecture](https://github.com/user-attachments/assets/418a4c2b-d94e-4add-8b08-6213a0e6e15e)

-### Control LLM code base
+### Control LLM Code Base

-This repo is to fine tune llm by Contro LLM with pre-training and sft.
-It supports following:
+This repository provides tools to fine-tune LLMs using Control LLM with both pre-training and supervised fine-tuning (SFT).
+It supports the following features:

+- **Flexible Training Options**:
-- Training with two alternative trainers, native pytorch trainer and transformers trainer
+  - Two alternative trainers: native PyTorch trainer and HuggingFace Transformers trainer.

+- **Streamlined Configuration**:
-- Default training, dataset, modeling loading config set up
+  - Default setup for training, dataset, and model-loading configurations.

+- **Advanced Data Handling**:
+  - Seamless integration with HDFS and any HuggingFace datasets.
+  - Support for data preprocessing plugins, feature conversion, caching, and packing.
-- Training data connecting to HDFS, integration with any huggingface datasets, data preprocessing plugin, converting to feature, caching, packing etc. Time to first training iteration for 20M+ data points is ~2 minutes
+  - Efficient setup: time to the first training iteration for datasets with 20M+ data points is approximately **2 minutes**.

+- **Efficient Distributed Training**:
-- Efficient Distributed training with flash attention, model shading(fsdp/hsfp/deepspeed), mixed precision training, gradient accumulation, gradient clipping, PEFT, quantized training, multi-node, etc. all with debugging and profiling capability
+  - Features include flash attention, model sharding (FSDP/HSFP/DeepSpeed), mixed precision training, gradient accumulation, gradient clipping, parameter-efficient fine-tuning (PEFT), quantized training, multi-node training, and more.
+  - Comprehensive debugging and profiling capabilities.

-- Model auto evaluation and distributed checkpoint saving/conversion
+- **Automated Model Evaluation**:
+  - Distributed checkpoint saving and conversion.

-- Model Test and Probing
+- **Model Testing and Probing**:
+  - Tools for systematic evaluation of model performance and behavior.

+- **Benchmarking Support**:
-- Model benchmarking for most of open LLM benchmark tasks
+  - Benchmarking capabilities for most open LLM benchmark tasks.

+This codebase is designed for efficient and scalable fine-tuning of large language models, enabling researchers and developers to achieve high performance with minimal setup time.

 #### Add new dataset from huggingface for training